koinos/koinos-docs/docs/content/quickstart/contract-developer-guide.md

 ### Building the CDT

 In order to build Koinos smart contracts you must first install the Koinos CDT.
-Navigate to the [Koinos CDT repository](https://github.com/koinos/koinos-cdt) and clone the repository.
+Navigate to the [Koinos CDT](https://github.com/koinos/koinos-cdt) and clone the repository.

-The CDT relies on WASI SDK in order to build, we let the repository know the location of WASI SDK with the environment variable `KOINOS_WASI_SDK_ROOT`.
+The CDT relies on WASI SDK in order to build.
+We let the project know the location of WASI SDK using the environment variable `KOINOS_WASI_SDK_ROOT`.

 ```sh
 $ export KOINOS_WASI_SDK_ROOT=~/opt/wasi-sdk-12.0